 For this recipe, you have the option to make a Sourdough or Yeasted version.
 Links provided in the recipe below to the yeasted and sourdough asian bread rolls.
 Make sure that if you want oval buns, you shape accordingly (noted in Step 2 here).

-Looking for something similar?
-Check out my Baked Ube Bun [Sourdough or Yeasted] recipe!
+- Baked Ube Bun [Sourdough or Yeasted]

 Pork Sung Buns